 2018 – Current

 Gary Pollmiller was elected to the board of directors in 2018 and currently serves as its Secretary.
 He lives in Parsons, Kansas and is a retired commercial fine art and product photographer.
+He has been an active Rotarian since May 1, 1988.
 He has participated in The Dictionary Project since 2001 and says the word that best describes himself is Practical.
 Gary had the following comments to make about the importance of having a paperback dictionary.
 “A paperback dictionary is a practical, non-electronic method of improving the literacy of children and adults.
 I am not convinced that all students have access to a device or internet access in their home.
 These modern paperback dictionaries are practical when a student is given an assignment to learn about a new subject, and then can look up the words describing that subject which may seem outside of their present grade level.”

 2019 – Current